Harrow on the Hill

-Harrow on the Hill or Harrow-on-the-Hill is an affluent locality and historic village in the borough of Harrow in Greater London, England.
+Harrow on the Hill or Harrow-on-the-Hill is an area and historic village in the London Borough of Harrow in north-west London, England.
 The name refers to Harrow Hill, 408 ft, and is located some half a mile south of the modern town of Harrow.
-The village dates back to early medieval times, built around the 11th-century St Mary's Church, and is the location of Harrow, St Dominic's and John Lyon schools.
+The village dates back to early medieval times, built around the 11th-century St Mary's Church, and is the location of three schools, namely, Harrow, St Dominic's and John Lyon.

 Etymology

 Etymology before 1398 derives from Harrow, & The Saxon Chronicles/The Peterborough Chronicle, which first recorded Harrow Hill in 767 as Gumeninga Hergae.

 A suggested meaning is "heathen temple" of a tribe called the 'Gumeningas', sons of Gumen.

 One of the earliest recorded uses of the name is found in 1398 as Harrowe atte Hille.
 The hill has historically been used as a place of pagan worship.
 It is alternatively explained to mean the church upon the hill.